+Kiwibank is exposed to the risk of external events across the country through branch sites and its significant operations in Wellington, Auckland and Hastings.
 External events such as extreme weather, natural disasters, pandemics and other biological hazards may impact Kiwibank, including through business disruption and property damage.
+The risks of these events are increased due to climate change risks.
 This may adversely affect Kiwibank's financial performance and business continuity and may lead to reputational damage if Kiwibank is not able to manage the impacts of an external event.